q793148210/helloworld/README.md

 ## Packaging for Windows

-Install `pywin32` and `pyinstaller` and then run `build_all.bat` to create the service and configuration GUI executables.
-The script places everything in a new `dist` directory.
+Install `pywin32`, `pyinstaller` and (optionally) Inno Setup if you wish to create a self-contained installer.
+Then run `build_all.bat` which builds the executables and, when Inno Setup is available, produces an installer in the `dist` directory.

 ```bash
 pip install pywin32 pyinstaller